handsontable/handsontable/docs/content/guides/rows/row-parent-child.md

 ## Known limitations

-The parent-child row structure doesn't support the following Handsontable features:
+When you use the parent-child row structure, the following Handsontable features are not supported:

 - [Data source as an array of arrays](@/guides/getting-started/binding-to-data.md#array-of-arrays)
 - [Column filter](@/guides/columns/column-filter.md)